RobotLoader: Class Autoloading

 $loader->setAutoRefresh(true or false) determines whether RobotLoader should reindex files if asked for

 nonexistent class.
-This feature should be disabled on production server.
+This feature should be disabled on the production server.

 Therefore, you need to delete the cache when you upload a new version of the application to the web.